 The survey was launched on January 25, 2022, and it continues to be open.
-A total of 27,031 respondents from every county in Maryland completed the survey during this period.
-Survey respondents represented a wide range of stakeholder groups, with parents/guardians, teachers, and students representing the largest number of participants.
+A total of 27,932 respondents from every county in Maryland completed the survey during this period.
+Survey respondents represented a wide range of stakeholder groups, with parents/guardians, students, and teachers representing the largest number of participants.